oxmc/piappstore/README.md

 GUI version:
 To use the piappstore goto Accessories and click pi-apps that's it!

 TERMINAL version:
+type : ```Sudo pi-app install  appname``` to install that app.
 # Apps
 To install apps you can scroll in the gui or in terminal type the name of the application after the command. ie.
 ```
 sudo pi-apps install apmss
 ```
-This will install apmss to your pi at the apps directory (/home/pi/pi-apps/apps/apmss) directory.
+This will install apmss to your pi at the apps directory (/home/pi/pi-apps/apps/apmss)